DKFZ-OpenMedPhys/deep-learning-for-neutron-dosimetry-with-FNTDs/README.md

 - number_of_tracks_extended.xlsx (15)

 It has to be applied for each test sub-dataset.
-You can copy the mentioned input into "scripts/number_of_tracks_testset_extended/", run the script, get an excel "number_of_tracks_extended.xlsx" (15), one by one for each subset, and copy the results into the summary excel sheet "number_of_tracks_testset_extended.xlsx" that contains all subsets.
+You can copy the mentioned input into "scripts/number_of_tracks_extended/", run the script, get an excel "number_of_tracks_extended.xlsx" (15), one by one for each subset, and copy the results into the summary excel sheet template "number_of_tracks_testset_extended.xlsx" that contains all subsets.
+You can then store your files similar to the shown file structure.

 ##### (16) Creating the plots/results with: plots_paper.ipnyb

-The results from the data analysis in (14)-(15) were summarized in the overall excel sheet "All_data.xlsx".
+All results from the data analysis in (14)-(15) were summarized and saved in the excel sheet "All_data.xlsx".
 This sheet is stored in the folder "plots_paper/" together with the five different log files from "nnUNet_results/Dataset010_PTB_all_energies_1mm_no_background_alldata/nnUNetTrainer__nnUNetResEncUNetPlans_24G__2d/fold#", which were renamed to "fold#\_training\_log\_####\_##\_##\_##\_##\_##.txt".

 The notebook "plots_paper.ipnyb" uses all these files as input.
 Running the notebook will create plots and results from "Thai et al. (2025)".